nikivdev/myflow/readme.md

 - [Trading 212](https://www.trading212.com) to to buy/sell stocks/ETFs.
 - [1Password](https://wiki.nikiv.dev/macOS/apps/1password) to search for passwords/notes/..
 - [Luma](https://lu.ma/) to check on events.
 - [Tailscale](https://tailscale.com/) to connect to my exit node server that I use as my VPN in places I need a VPN.
-Use [Bitfolk](https://bitfolk.com/) for my server.
 - [Bluesky](https://blueskyweb.xyz/) to read posts.
 - [Mastodon](https://joinmastodon.org/) to read posts.
 - [Solflare](https://solflare.com/) to send Solana.
 It also has Safari extension I use to connect to some Solana apps.